-- What are students supposed to learn in each course, no matter which section of it they take?
+- What are students supposed to learn in each of these courses, no matter which section of it they take?

 - Can some of these courses be defined largely by the terms and concepts that they are meant to help students to learn?
-(Note: A project initiated in the summer of 2015 is to investigate whether it is possible to identify terms that instructors of each section of certain Biology Core courses agree are important for students to learn, no matter which section of the course students take.)
+(Note: The “Terms Project,” initiated in the summer of 2015, is investigating whether it is possible to identify terms that instructors of each section of certain Biology Core courses agree are important for students to learn, no matter which section of the course students take.)